 Faculty who teach in the STS program are drawn from many departments in the college.
-Presently, there are faculty from anthropology, biology, chemistry, economics, philosophy, physics, political science, psychology, and sociology.
+Presently, there are faculty from anthropology, biology, chemistry, economics, history, philosophy, physics, political science, psychology, religion, and sociology.
 Adjunct instructors from the fields of the history of science and medical ethics also take part in the program.

 STS majors continue on in an extremely broad range of professions.
-Recent graduates have entered law, medicine, public health, and policy making.
+Recent graduates have entered law, medicine, public health, and policymaking.
 Recent senior theses have addressed such topic as: “The Human Genome Patent Debate,” “The Controversy over the Use of Transgenic Organisms in Agriculture,” “Paradigms in Conflict: Technological Development in Rural India,” and “Wireless Communication and the 21st-Century Employee.”

 First-year students who are interested in STS should consider taking a year of science, including at least one laboratory course, as well as Introductory Sociology (Sociology 151) and/or Introduction to Economics (Economics 102).